udhaindah/kangri/readme.md

 - Node.js 18 v18.20.5 LTS or latest.
 - npm (Node Package Manager)
-- Resolve captcha using gemini, success rate maybe 60-70%, you can modify prompt yourself for increase success rate. to change prompt you can change it in `client_secret.json`
+- Use 2Captcha Services [2Captcha](https://2captcha.com/), free version you can using gemini apikey.

 ## Installation